Cash drawer

 Opening the drawer from the POS

 After saving, the payment screen shows a Cash drawer button—tap it when you need to give change or deposit cash without a manual key.
-If the button is missing, recheck the steps above (FireMenu Print Server and the printer toggle).
+If the button is missing, recheck the device role, printer, and Cash drawer toggle.

 Auto-open after payment